Education nonprofit Battelle for Kids boosted learning across 800+ schools by redesigning its LMS for intuitive, faster access.

 Battelle for Kids (BFK) is a national not-for-profit organization that develops innovative educational products and services.
 Edward Stull Consulting led the efforts to research, design, and test a new iteration of their flagship learning management system.

 The learning management system (LMS) was an already mature product, but it needed to better serve the needs of its audiences.
-Partnering with CNTXT, who managed the project and led the subsequent visual design, the team improved the LMS by thoroughly investigating the problem space, revealing and prioritizing the true jobs to be done within the system.
+Partnering with CNTXT, the team improved the LMS by thoroughly investigating the problem space, revealing and prioritizing the true jobs to be done within the system.

 The user stories and JTBD statements underpinned our prototyping efforts, producing several rounds of building and testing.
 Successful approaches could then be introduced into the live system and be measured quantitatively through the LMS’s analytics.